bvanhorn-clear/oas3-api-test-runner/README.md

     description: stage
 ```

-You could use this command:
+You could use this command to run your tests against the dev server:
 ```node index.js open-api-spec.yaml dev```